elvessousa/elf-monokai-pro/README.md

 ## About this theme

 This is a theme for **Vim** and **Neovim** adapted from the famous [Monokai Pro theme](https://monokai.pro), with a little twists here and there.
 It has support for italic fonts, too.
 The font used in the screenshots is Victor Mono.
 At the moment, I only tested it in Neovim, but I think it should work with Vim as well.
+For the best experience, make sure your terminal supports true colors.

 ## Installation